etingof/talks/pyvo-optional-static-typing/source/slides.rst

 * Stub files (.pyi) for annotations to keep code clean
 * Works for C extensions and third-party libs
-* Stubs for stdlibs maintained in `typeshed` github repo
+* Stubs for stdlib maintained in `typeshed` github repo

 .. code-block:: python